 4.7.
 To successfully return a freebike, the Client must be within a Parking Area or Green Zone as shown in the App, or at a Virtual Station where there is available capacity.
 Outside of Virtual Stations and Parking Zones the Client is unable to terminate a rental.
 The Client is responsible for returning their freebike to a Parking Zone or Virtual Station with available capacity the Maximum Rental times.
 Failure to do so may mean the Client is liable for a fine as defined in the Client’s Tariff and Pricelist.

 4.8.
 Where possible, the Company will attempt to provide a full Service of freebikes available for rental.
 However, the Company provides no guarantee or warranty as to the availability of the Service and freebikes for rental.

 5. Payments for the use of the Bike

-5.7 Freebike Limited uses a third party to process payments and transactions and we accept any payment method that our Payment Partner accepts.
+5.9 Freebike Limited uses a third party to process payments and transactions and we accept any payment method that our Payment Partner accepts.
+Payments are serviced by PayLane sp. z o.o. which is located in Gdansk at ul.
+Nowrida 4, zip code: 80-280, KRS: 0000227278 and PayU S.A which is located in 60-166 Poznań, ul.
+Grunwaldzka 186.
+Our Payment Partners are Level 1 PCL DSS compliant and offers 3-D secure and details of which can be supplied on request.
 We do not hold our Client’s payment details.
-Our Payment Partner is Level 1 PCL DSS compliant and offers 3-D secure and details of which can be supplied on request.